 For instance, a CoE in the accounting department may be set up during the adaptation of new accounting software.
 The team would comprise accounting professionals within the company mandated to find the best software and support the company during implementation and train employees.

 Another CoE that could be set up in a company would be for business intelligence.
-This type of CoE can be used to research on best business practices and help the company gain insight into products, customers, and marketing initiatives while leveraging new business strategies.
+This type of CoE can be used to research best business practices and help the company gain insight into products, customers, and marketing initiatives while leveraging new business strategies.

 CoEs are used in specific instances within an organization, but they’re worth exploring in cases where the organization needs specific capabilities, specialized knowledge, and central oversight.